sbthepotato/DAT640-Project-22H/evaluation/README.md

-# Evaluation scripts
+# Evaluation Script DBpedia

-`dbpedia/` contains the DBpedia evaluation scripts and `wikidata/` contains the Wikidata evaluation scripts.
-Information on how to run the evaluation can be found within each directory.

-**NOTE:** The Wikidata dataset has not been classified so there is nothing of value in that directory.
+- `base_eval.py` evaluate the base algorithm implementation on the DBpedia dataset
+- `advanced_eval.py` evaluate the advanced algorithm implementation on the DBpedia dataset

+Both of these should work out of the box if you have not touched the directory structure as it came.